-If you plan on buying out a restaurant, we suggest having a wedding designer/consultant help you in mapping out the floor plan with the restaurant to ensure that transition between meals, dancing, and other activities are planned accordingly and flows well.
+If you plan on buying out a restaurant, we suggest having a wedding designer/consultant help you map out the floor plan with the restaurant to ensure that transition between meals, dancing, and other activities are planned accordingly and flows well.

 Restaurants have a specific layout and might not always be “wedding-ready.”
 Invest in a wedding or event consultant.
 If the restaurant has its own wedding coordinator, always ask to help you figure out a floor plan before booking to avoid running into problems later on!

 This one is pretty hard to do.
 We get it.
 Not only is it hard to do, but it’s also hard to come up with a reason why “so and so” is not invited.

-We have a trick that will help you; find a small venue or book out a restaurant (as mentioned earlier!) that will only fit your “small” guest list.
-From there, you can tell that one of your family members gifted you the venue, or you have contacts in-house and that would like to take advantage of it!
+We have a trick that will help you; find a small venue or book a restaurant (as mentioned earlier!) that will only fit your “small” wedding guest list.
+From there, you can tell that one of your family members gifted you the venue, or you have contacts in-house, and that would like to take advantage of it!
 This way, you can actually limit your guest list without feeling guilty!

 16. DIY Wisely

 We are a big fan of smart DIY projects.
 But it is always good to point out that you still should never underestimate the labor needed on your actual wedding day to execute and put in place your DIY plans.

-If you are DIY-ing your centerpieces and other decor items, assign a specific person (or hire help/server/bartenders from companies like Staff Shop!) to execute these tasks!
+If you are DIY-ing your centerpieces and other decor items, assign a specific person (or hire help/server/bartenders from staffing companies!) to execute these tasks!
 Sure your family and bridesmaids can help, but mostly DIY projects will require cleaning and moving things, and that might not be something you would like to get your guests to do.